Introduction

 Soil and Drainage

 The quality of your soil plays a major role in how well your dahlias grow.
-These plants prefer rich, loose soil that is high in organic matter.
+These plants prefer rich, loose soil that is high in organic matter with a slightly acidic to neutral pH (ideally between 6.0 and 7.0).
+If you are unsure about your soil's nutrient levels, a soil test is a valuable tool to help you understand what your garden needs before the season begins.
 Before planting, it is a great idea to mix in some well-rotted manure or compost to improve the soil structure.

 The most important factor for the soil is drainage, which is the speed at which water moves through the ground.
 Dahlia tubers are sensitive to standing water and can rot if the ground stays too wet.
 If you have heavy clay soil that holds onto moisture, consider planting your dahlias in raised beds.
 This simple adjustment ensures the tubers stay at the right moisture level throughout the season.